dahendel/terraform-provisioner-awx/README.md

 # AWX Provisioner

-This is still a work in progres!
+This is still a work in progress!
 Execute Tower/AWX job templates from terraform with a provisioner

 # Current Functionality